Renegade Nation: Renegade TV

 Renegade TV does television and streaming production services.
 They produced Van Zandt's original Netflix series, Lilyhammer, from 2012–2014, the MTV Underground Garage National Battle of the Bands, the VH1 special Cheap Trick or Treat Halloween Ball, and the first ESPN New Year's Eve Concert special.

 Renegade Books

 Renegade Books focuses on printing books for certain occasions, including a Soulfire songbook.

 Renegade Management

 This subsidiary focuses on artist management.

 Renegade Theatre

-Created in 2006, Renegade Theatre focuses on producing Broadway shows, including Eddie Brigati: After the Rascals, Vincent Pastore's play Crazy Horse, and This One's for Jack, a tribute to Renegade Theatre member Jack Ferry, who passed away at age 42.
+Created in 2006, Renegade Theatre focuses on producing Broadway shows, including Eddie Brigati: After the Rascals, Vincent Pastore's play Crazy Horse, and This One's for Jack, a tribute to Renegade Theatre member Jack Ferry, who died at age 42.
 Van Zandt's wife, Maureen Van Zandt, is co-artistic director of Renegade Theatre.

 Fuzztopia

 Van Zandt also created a music website entitled Fuzztopia to let musicians help each other and dubbed it "the first international music website."
 Although the website no longer exists, its YouTube channel is still available.